alexis-evelyn/RandomTech/README.md

 The API is not yet setup to be sent to Maven.
 It can be used from commit though.
 More information about building will be provided later.

-If you want extra info in the meantime, https://fabricmc.net/wiki/tutorial:setup, is a great source.
+If you want extra info in the meantime, [Fabric Setup Tutorial][fabric-tutorial-link], is a great source.
 Also, you may want to refer to the commands `./gradlew downloadAssets` and `./gradlew genSources`.

 ### Jitpack